azukan/ZihanYang/_pages/about.md

 <p>My academic journey has been marked by a deep interest in the intersection of electronics and neuroscience.
 During my undergraduate studies, I developed a solid foundation in electrical engineering principles, which I am now applying to cutting-edge research in neuromorphic engineering.
 My current work involves exploring novel algorithms and optimization techniques, such as Particle Swarm Optimization (PSO) and Bayesian Optimization, to fine-tune neuron models and improve their performance.</p>

-<p>I am passionate about pushing the boundaries of what is possible in neuromorphic engineering and am committed to contributing to the advancement of this exciting field.
-My goal is to develop technologies that not only enhance our understanding of neural processes but also pave the way for practical applications in artificial intelligence and beyond.</p>

-<p>You can find my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).</p>

 </div>